Sometimes a parcel can be unintentionally booked as a smaller size than it actually is.

 How to avoid the price adjustment in the future:

 When you’re booking your next shipment, choose a size that fits both the weight and total dimensions under the limit.

 If you don’t have time for arithmetic, our size tool makes it super easy (and quick).
-Just enter your parcel’s dimensions and weight and it will select the correct size for you.
+Just enter your parcel’s dimensions and weight and it will select the correct size (and a more accurate price) for you.

 You may be charged an extra fee if the parcel is measured at the depot and declared to be over the maximum dimensions Sendle can ship (that's anything over 20lb and/or 1728 cubic inches).
 This will show as an 'oversized charge', and takes into account a number of factors, like distance travelled, pickup and delivery locations, and how much the parcel is over the limit.

 To avoid an extra charge (from an additional cost the carrier passes on), please don't send your packages in branded or flat rate boxes from carriers such as USPS, FedEx or UPS (though your own personal brand is fine!).
 To find out more, check out our packaging guidelines.